tinacms/tinacms/packages/tinacms/src/hooks/formify/README.md

 To make query data "live", Tina does a few things:

-1. Formify the query - adds extra metadata to the query at each "node"
+1. "Formify the query" - adds extra metadata to the query at each "node"
 2. Record a mapping of the query to where each "node" is (or where one could exist when values change)
-3. Generate forms for each document in the query payload
+3. Generate forms for each node in the query result
-4. Generating and resolving a changeset - how form changes make their way to the `data` property
+4. Listen to `onChange` events and update the appropriate section of the query result.

 ## Formifying the query